mtconnect/cppagent/README.md

 server.
 Once built, you only need to specify the XML description of the devices and the location of the adapter.

-Version 1.3.0.0 added the filter constraints, references, and cutting tool archetypes.
+Version 1.3.0.0 added the filter constraints, references, cutting tool archetypes, and formatting styles.

 Version 1.2.0.0 added the capability to support assets.